The Video Game Critic's

 Fatality: In certain fighting games this is a gruesome act inflicted on your opponent after defeating him.
-It was popularized by the Mortal Kombat franchise.
+It was popularized by the Mortal Kombat franchise in 1992.

 First-Person: A point of view which lets you view the action through your character's eyes.
 You never see you own body, except maybe your arms.
-It was made popular by flight simulators and shooters like Doom.
+This perspective was made popular by flight simulators and shooters like Doom.

-Flicker: Common in early video game consoles, this visual glitch made certain objects look transparent and hard to see.
+Flicker: Common in early video game consoles, this visual glitch makes certain objects look transparent and hard to see.
 It was often the result of hardware limitations or poor programming.

 Frag: A term associated with shooting something in a first-person shooters, usually a human-controlled opponent.